Editorial Feature

 Polymer Dielectrics for Energy Storage

-Defining multiple desired properties, such as high glass transition temperature and dielectric strength, combined with computation and data-driven ML strategies, has resulted in developing and synthesizing novel dielectric films; these have shown excellent thermal stability at extreme temperatures.
+Polymer informatics can significantly accelerate the discovery of high-performance energy storage capacitors.
+By defining multiple desired properties, such as high glass transition temperature and dielectric strength, and combining these with computational and data-driven ML strategies, researchers have developed novel dielectric films that demonstrate excellent thermal stability at extreme temperatures.

 Polymer Electrolytes for Li-Ion Batteries